Harold Hecht: Beginning at RKO

 Hecht left by plane from New York City to Hollywood on Monday, November 2, his position on the film already confirmed.
 Once in California, he interviewed 200 girls and 150 men, in order to find the twelve girls and six men necessary for the dance numbers.
-Hecht hired Frances Grant, fresh from assisting Larry Ceballos at Fanchon and Marco, to help him with the new routines on Chi Chi and Her Papas.
+Hecht hired Frances Grant (stage/screen name of the actress, dancer, and dance teacher Stella McCarron), fresh from assisting Larry Ceballos at Fanchon and Marco, to help him with the new routines on Chi Chi and Her Papas.
 But a week after Hecht's arrival, the film was put on hold.
 Earlier that fall, RKO had acquired the Pathé Exchange film studio and a number of issues had come of it.
 New studio head, David O. Selznick clashed with equally positioned Charles Rogers and similar arguments went on between producer William LeBaron and former vice-president Joseph I. Schnitzer.
 Not only were crew positions scheduled to be cut (as the two studios merged into a single location), but some of the pictures too were cancelled.
 As part of the agreement, all 20 Pathé pictures in production at the time of the acquisition were to be made at RKO's studio.
 However, the 16 films on RKO's production schedule were not given the same security and for a variety of reasons, Chi Chi and Her Papas was one of the few to get shut down.
 LeBaron had already spent $100,000 within the four weeks of pre-production but neither Selznick nor Schnitzer liked the idea of the film and felt it was too racy and non-conducive to the American taste.